tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 Section `[iptunnel]`

 **IPv6nat**
-Disables masquarading of IPv6 tunneles.
-Set to false when routeable addresses are being used across the tunnel.
+Disables masquerading of IPv6 tunnels.
+Set to `false` when routable addresses are being used across the tunnel.
 Usually when passing an additional subnet.

 Default: *true*
 Values: *true false*